 The Nuclear Energy Act (Sections 35 to 53) provides detailed regulations for the financial arrangements for nuclear waste management and the Decree on the State Nuclear Waste Management Fund further specifies the financing system.
-Generators of nuclear waste are annually obliged to present justified estimates of the future cost of managing their existing waste, including spent fuel disposal and decommissioning of NPPs.
-The Ministry of Employment and the Economy (MEE) confirms the assessed liability and the proportion of liability to be paid into the Nuclear Waste Management Fund (fund target).
+Generators of nuclear waste are every three years obliged to present justified estimates of the future cost of managing their existing waste, including spent fuel disposal and decommissioning of facilities.
+The Ministry of Employment and the Economy (MEE) confirms annually the assessed liability and the proportion of liability the Nuclear Waste Management Fund has to reach (fund target).
 The waste generators pay annually the difference of fund target and the amount already existing in the Fund, but can also be reimbursed if the funded amount exceeds the liabilities.
 The waste generators shall provide securities to MEE for the portion of financial liability that is not yet covered by the Fund.

 For the FiR1 research reactor somewhat modified practices are followed.
 The state has initially provided the funds on behalf of the operator (VTT).
 In the future the State will take care of the payments to cover the difference between the Fund target and the amount already existing in the Fund.
-The possible interest reimbursements exceeding the difference between the fund target and the previously funded amount are returned to the State.